Privacy policy

 - your timezone;

-- the website domain names you add for monitoring; and
+- the website domain names you add for monitoring;

 3. How and why we use your data